"Pay," "Spend" and "Cost": What's the Difference? [Updated]

 The average spend for each customer is about $30 per visit.

-As a noun, "cost" means "the amount of money you have to pay in order to buy or do something."
+As a noun, "cost" refers to the amount of money you have to pay in order to buy or do something.

 Companies build factories in developing countries because of the lower cost for workers.